facebook-no-script-alt

 Can You Submit a Letter of Recommendation After the ERAS Application Opens?

 Yes, letters can be uploaded to the ERAS Letter of Recommendation Portal after the application opens, and your application can still go out in the meantime.
 Most programs start reviewing applications in late September, so any letter that arrives after that point might miss the first round of interview decisions.
+Getting all letters uploaded before programs begin their review is the safest approach.

 What Happens If a Residency Reference Letter Is Late?